 - The IRCM team in all international locations

-- The locations of permanently based remote workers
+- The locations of permanently based local and remote workers

 - Postal addresses

 - Email addresses

 - IRCM Ombudsman Service Register of Complaints, Outcomes, and Sanctions